michielgerritsen/shorty/readme.md

 And the server will be started.
 This will work for any Symfony project.

+## How to add Laravel's Artisan?

+When installing Laravel on the recommended way, the `artisan` file is not executable.
+This prevents Shorty from running it in the default way.
+That's why you need to provide it with the interpreter is needs.
+You can add the `artisan` command to Shorty like this:

+`shorty global artisan artisan --interpreter=$(which php)`

 ## Installation

 Shorty is meant to be installed global using Composer: